EMPLOYMENT LAW NEWS

 - If an employee makes deliveries as a part of their job and starts and ends work at the employer’s permanent fixed location, the minimum wage rate is the applicable rate for the region where the business is located

-In the event an employee performs work in more than one region in a pay period, the employer must pay either:
+- If an employee performs work in more than one regionin a pay period, the employer must pay either:

-- The applicable minimum wage rate for each hour worked in each region where the employee worked during the pay period
+(1) the applicable minimum wage rate for each hour worked in each region where the employee worked during the pay period; or

-If an employee performs work in more than one region in a pay period, the employer must maintain records of the locations and they pay the highest rate for all hours worked by the employee during the work period.
+- If an employee performs work in more than one region in a pay period, the employer must also maintain records of the locations unless they pay the highest rate for all hours worked by the employee during the pay period

 If you need a solution that helps you monitor minimum wage in Oregon between multiple counties, check out: GovDocs Minimum Wage Rate Management.